-principal theological seminary of the Patriarchal See of the
+principal theological seminary of the Imperial Patriarchate of St.

 of the old seal of the Pontifical Georgian College.

 Georgian College is a private theological institution that serves as

 the historic and principle seminary of the Imperial Old

 Roman Catholic Patriarchate of St. Stephen (Anglican Rite Roman

 Catholic Church).
 The